 A lot of guests, once at Torr na Locha, spend much of their time in and around the property itself, as the stunning setting, amazing views and excellent walking and wildlife watching on offer are hard to beat.
 There aren’t many places you can have this much, quite literally, on your doorstep!

-Guests should note the last part of the track to the house is not tarmaced (a gravel track) so we would advise access by 4x4 only.
+Guests should note the last part of the track to the house is not tarmaced (a gravel track) so we would advise access by 4x4 only

 Living Room: The living room has a multi fuel stove, freesat TV and DVD along with a selection of DVDs, games and books.

-Bathroom: There are two bathrooms - one with a deep bath, shower cubicle, basin and w.c and another with a large walk in shower cubicle, basin and w.c.
+Bathroom: There are two bathrooms - one with a deep bath, shower cubicle, basin and w.c and another with a large walk in shower cubicle, basin and w.c. all accessed off the upper floor corridor.

 Garden: The house is set on a 25-acre working croft, but has a garden area around the property with lovely views of Loch Scridain from the picnic bench.